MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

 WebMessageObjects framework in future.

 This API will also allow to inject DOM objects into WebView2 content constructed via the app and via the CoreWebView2.PostWebMessage API in the other direction.
-This API surface needs to be compatible with that.
-(See Appendix)

 # Conceptual pages (How To)
 WebMessageObjects are representations of DOM objects that can be passed via the [WebView2 WebMessage